 LJN: You clearly believe that his legacy is not what it could have been, and we agree on that, but what do you think his legacy looks like today?

 RB: His legacy is of extreme talent, brilliance, accomplishment and passion.
-He was a great player, he was a good jazz composer, but he never made it.
+He was a great player, he was a good jazz composer.
+But he never made it.
 Whether he wanted to or was capable, he never made it to that next level where he became Steve Grossman.
-I don’t think it was that important to Steve.
-He just developed to a certain point and then stopped, for whatever reason; drugs, insecurity, fear… It’s human, you know.
+I don’t think it was that important to him.
+He just developed to a certain point and then stopped, for whatever reason: Drugs, insecurity, fear… It’s human, you know.
 So, I don’t judge him, but I’m just observing how far he went.
 He seemed to have enough talent and brilliance to go all the way, but he didn’t.
-It’s tragic, but I’m very happy for those things that he did do.
+It’s tragic, but I’m very happy for the things that he did do.

 - Discussing Steve Grossman (2): with Dave Liebman

 - Discussing Steve Grossman (3): with Gene Perla

 - Discussing Steve Grossman (4): with Jerry Bergonzi